 But to also help the world, to help humanity at large, has always been the chief aim and intention of the Theosophical Movement.

 For many decades now, Westerners have been introduced and exposed at large to Hatha Yoga, Kriya Yoga, Kundalini Yoga, worship of anthropomorphic Hindu deities, singing and chanting of Sanskrit mantras, ancient rituals, and a whole load of self-proclaimed “Enlightened Teachers” from India.
 Is the West any better for it?
 Has the world been bettered by it?
-A relatively small number of people have been truly and lastingly helped and benefited by it but many have experienced all sorts of troubles and problems – physical, psychological, spiritual, and otherwise – from getting involved with these types of things which should not be recommended to anyone, least of all to unprepared and naïve Westerners who have no grounding in proper Eastern philosophy and cannot perceive the frequent dangers inherent in such practices and teachings.
+A relatively small number of people have been truly and lastingly helped and benefited by it but many have experienced all sorts of troubles and problems – physical, psychological, spiritual, financial, and otherwise – from getting involved with these types of things which should not be recommended to anyone, least of all to unprepared and naïve Westerners who have no grounding in proper Eastern philosophy and cannot perceive the frequent dangers inherent in such practices and teachings.

 And the world at large has continued unabated its downward march towards spiritual suicide and self-destruction.